Introduction to Subway Ridership

 MTA Bus Company Ridership at a Glance

-At the end of 2015, the MTA Bus and New York City Transit bus system had 236 local, 9 Select Bus Service and 62 express routes.
-Local routes begin with one or two letters corresponding to the major borough of operation (B=Brooklyn, Bx=Bronx, M=Manhattan, Q=Queens, S=Staten Island) and express routes begin with the letter “X.” In the ridership averages, zero was included for any day during the year on which a given route did not operate, except for the days when the entire bus system was closed or fare-free.
+At the end of 2018, the MTA Bus and New York City Transit bus system had 235 local, 18 Select Bus Service and 72 express routes.
+Starting August 18, 2018, the Staten Island Express Bus network was redesigned to bring faster and more direct service.
+Local routes begin with one or two letters corresponding to the major borough of operation (B=Brooklyn, Bx=Bronx, M=Manhattan, Q=Queens, S=Staten Island).
+New York City Transit express routes begin with the letter “X”, except for “SIM” used for express routes established under the Staten Island Express Bus Network Redesign.
+MTA Bus express routes begin with “BM” for Brooklyn to Manhattan routes, “BxM” for Bronx to Manhattan routes, and “QM” for Queens to Manhattan routes.
+In the ridership averages, zero was included for any day during the year on which a given route did not operate, except for the days when the entire bus system was closed or fare-free.
 In the following tables, certain routes that effectively operate as a single route are combined.
 For example:

 MTA New York City Transit